DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 ## Create Shotgun Logic

-Check out [Weapons](<../../Documentation/Weapons/Weapons.md>) for a refresher on how weapons work in Relapse.

 #### Creating New Gun Information for the Shotgun

 The weapon system uses scriptable objects to store the more general information about guns like name, damage, fire rate, etc.